Silver Washed Fritillaries at Buckland

 Buckland’s woodlands are managed in a balanced way, considering both biodiversity and timber production, which makes them an ideal environment for both the insects themselves, and also the caterpillar food plant, which is the Common Dog Violet (Viola riviniana).

-Why not join in with the Big Butterfly Count from 19 July to the 11 August?
+Why not join in with the Big Butterfly Count in the Summer months?
 You can get involved with this national survey at Buckland Abbey and help us to monitor and protect wildlife such as the Silver Washed Fritillary for years to come.